timescale/docs/api/rollup-percentile.md

 useful for re-aggregation in a continuous aggregate.
 For example, bucketing by a larger [`time_bucket()`][time_bucket], or re-grouping on other dimensions included in an aggregation.

+For more information about percentile approximation functions, see the [hyperfunctions documentation][hyperfunctions-percentile-approx].

 ### Required arguments

 |Name|Type|Description|